 fall inside a hole

-Plarail Town (1985-1987)
+Plarail Town (1987)

 In 1987 Tomy released a small series of four constructible buildings with studded baseplates similar to LEGO and other building toys and small accessories with simply-articulated figures as Plarail Town (プラレールタウン).
 The main series disappeared around 1989 with some other accessories introduced in the mid to late 80s gaining studded surfaces and using the character designs.
-Two other buildings in the series can be seen in the Plarail Museum.
+The two other buildings in the series can be seen in the Plarail Museum.

 (2) Flower Shop